zhuzilin/blog/src/pages/About-CORS.md

 > Content-Type: text/html; charset=utf-8
 > ```

-Or simply use "Access-Control-Allow-Origin: *" in the response.
+Or simply use `Access-Control-Allow-Origin: *` in the response.

 If hoping to add cookie to the request, we need to add "withCredentials: true" in the request and "Access-Control-Allow-Credentials: true" in the server.
 Note that when sending cookie, we cannot set "Access-Control-Allow-Origin" as "*", but the domain of client.